-The founders of Universal Standard set out to create a more inclusive shopping experience for women of all sizes — from 00 to 40 — by offering modern essentials that fit any body type like it was made just for them.
+The founders of Universal Standard set out to create a more inclusive shopping experience for women of all sizes — from 00 to 40 — by offering modern essentials that fit every body type like it was made just for them.

 The founders of Margaux realized that no two feet are the same — sometimes even when they’re on the same person.
 In response, they created their entire brand to make sure that any woman could find (or build) a pair of shoes that fit her perfectly.
 On top of offering three different width options for its shoes, Margaux also offers shoes that are made-to-measure so that women can buy flats, boots, and sandals online without any buyers’ remorse.